Roadside Cameras Infected with WannaCry Virus Invalidate 8,000 Traffic Tickets

 the additional loss of revenu-err... lives

-Consequences of non-stop drive (Score:3)
+Consequences of non-stop drive (Score:4, Insightful)

 Oh boy, a can of worm has been opened...
 (Score:2)